chetnashah/webconcepts/Formik.md

 3. `validationSchema`: can be used with `yup` library
 4. `validate`: regular validation function

-### Useful props available inside form
+### Useful props available inside render-prop function

 Whether we use `children`, `render` prop or `component` style, we deal with below props to get stuff done:

 1. `values`: object that contains all values captured in form.
+The keys are the name of the fields used in the form.
-2. `errors`: object that contains all errors captured in form
+2. `errors`: object that contains all errors captured in form.
+The keys are the name of the fields used in the form.
 3. `touched`: object that contains all touched/untouched captured in form.
+The keys are the name of the fields used in the form.
 4. `handleChange`: call this for any `onChange` you observe in form `input`s.
 5. `handleBlur`: call this for any `onBlur` u observe in form `input`s.
 6. `handleSubmit`: call this in `form`'s `onSubmit`.